 If you are seeking help with any matter other than HUD-awarded contracts, please click on the Find information by audience group link at the main HUD Internet page.

-In accordance with section 6.501 of the Federal Acquisition regulation (FAR) and section 2406.501 of the HUD Acquisition regulation (HUDAR), the Chief Procurement Officer has designated Ms. Lisa Maguire, Assistant Chief Procurement Officer (ACPO) for Policy, Systems and Risk Management to serve as the agency Competition Advocate.
+In accordance with Federal Acquisition Regulation (FAR) Section 6.501 and HUD Acquisition regulation (HUDAR) Section 2406.501, as the Chief Procurement Officer, I hereby designate Mr. Akinsola Ajayi, Deputy Assistant Chief Procurement Officer (DACPO) for Policy, Systems and Risk Management to serve as the agency Competition Advocate.

-The specific duties and responsibilities of the Competition Advocate are set forth at FAR 6.502.
+The specific duties and responsibilities of the Competition Advocate are set forth at FAR Section 6.502.

 In general, the Competition Advocate is responsible for promoting the acquisition of commercial items, promoting full and open competition, challenging requirements that are not stated in terms of functions to be performed, performance requirements, or essential physical characteristics and challenging barriers to the acquisition of commercial items and full and open competition such as unnecessarily restrictive statements of work, detailed specifications, and unnecessarily burdensome contract clauses.